 Pink Floyd Live in Pompeii – this 1972 classic is set in an amphitheatre in Pompeii and features early material from the band.
 It is a documentary interspersed with live performances.
 There is a famous scene with Nick Mason and a certain pie!
 Take it easy, Nick!

 David Gilmour Live in Pompeii – David took his 2016 Rattle That Lock tour here decades after Pink Floyd performed their famous concert with no fans present.

 Pink Floyd 1970 KQED TV Broadcast – a favourite amongst collectors of Pink Floyd bootleg recordings, this hour long show filmed for broadcast at Fillmore Auditorium in San Francisco, is a treat for the ears

 Coronavirus Lockdown Response

 It is nice to see what people are doing in response to the Coronavirus pandemic in terms of helping people get through it.
+There are many who are trying to open a YouTube channel of their own and with SMM World many can buy cheap youtube views.
 The social isolation people are going through to reduce the spread of the virus will be making people stair crazy so it is great Pink Floyd is making these videos available for people to watch.
 Even if you already have all these DVD’s, it is a nice opportunity to start watch parties on Facebook and to stir up discussion about the videos and recordings on the Pink Floyd Forum.